vforget/cgb/README.txt

     for GC percent, read depth, contigs and gaps, and scaffolds.
 * Add BLAT servers: add entry for DNA and translated BLAT to hgcentral database.
 Start BLAT servers at specified port numbers.

+NOTE: When adding BLAT servers, be sure to use port numbers above 1024.

 Each section has methods to add, remove and list entries (see below).

 $ cgb